azurecrystalz/azurecrystalz.github.io/source/_posts/runrun-calamity.md

   {% endbubble %}

   {% bubble Wataru %}
-    Correct\~!
+    Correct~!
 You're a genius, "Himerunrun"-san♪.
 And so, as someone whose name also ends with "--ru", I followed his lead and became "Watarunrun"!
   {% endbubble %}

   {% bubble HiMERU %}
-    <th>*(That kind of logic isn't wrong.)*</th>
+    <th>*(That logic is ridiculous.)*</th>
   {% endbubble %}

   {% bubble Wataru %}
     And because I became "Watarunrun", Subaru-kun also became "Subarunrun"~.
 We had a really fun time in our dorm room last night.

-    I tried calling Butler-san "Yuzurunrun" to initiate him into our group, but he refused with a beaming smile yknow?
+    I tried calling Butler-san "Yuzurunrun" to initiate him into our group, but he refused with a beaming smile, you know?
   {% endbubble %}

   {% bubble HiMERU %}